pedro-novo/web-demo-application/README.md

 ## What I want to highlight about this project

 ### Directory Structure
-As there is no convention in React on how to structure your project, I see this a good skill to showcase.
+As there is no convention in React on how to structure your project, I see this as a good skill to showcase.

 Inside the `/src` directory, it boils down to:
 - `/modules` - all the different modules/pages (`/common` stores everything being shared between the different modules).
 Each module has its own scope and is composed by: